eaglejantize/gigifypro/replit.md

 **Data Relationships**
 - One-to-one: User to WorkerProfile
-- One-to-many: Worker to ServiceListings, User to JobRequests, Booking to Messages, Topic to Posts, Post to Comments, User to Posts/Comments/Reactions
+- One-to-many: User to Profiles, Worker to ServiceListings, User to JobRequests, Booking to Messages, Topic to Posts, Post to Comments, User to Posts/Comments/Reactions
-- Many-to-many implicit: Categories to Services through listings, Users to Topics through CommunityFollows, Users to Users through UserFollows
+- Many-to-many: Profiles to Services through ProfileServices, Categories to Services through listings, Users to Topics through CommunityFollows, Users to Users through UserFollows

 **File-Based Storage**
 - Service info stored in JSON format at server/content/serviceInfo.json